jpavley/Comic-Keeper/HOWTO.md

 ### Step 2.4

 Add an unwind/exit segue case to _AddItemViewController_ chooseSegueToPerform().
 This is when the user taps _Done_ or presses _Enter_ on the keyboard.
 You will almost always want to perform the "EditedItem" segue which in turn calls _EditComicBookViewController_ addItemDidEditItem().
+Note: the segue identifier is that of the unwind/exit segue!

     } else if  viewTitle.contains("Purchase") {
        performSegue(withIdentifier: "EditedItem", sender: self)